aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Before anything gets submitted to an HPC cluster, the scientist sees the generated parameters and confirms.
 This is because AI can produce inputs that look correct but are physically nonsensical, thus, a human confirmation step is a necessary safeguard here.

-## Weeks 1 & 2: setting up the MCP tools and the first agent
+## Community bonding: what I have been up to

 Coding starts May 25, but I have been working through the AiiDA codebase since the community bonding period opened.